Amani5576/Amani5576/README.md

 👀 I’m interested in space science and astrophysics related research

-🌱 I’m currently learning python and C++.
+🌱 I’m currently learning python and C.

 One of my first projects was to work with fit files and extract temperature readings from free data on NGC 3576 emission nebula.